dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

      Set the device address and length.

      Set the control reg to read and start transfer.
+Common mistake: don't disable the i2c hardware device, and make sure you clear the read bit so it doesn't preserve the old value.

      Wait until the transfer has started.